You hear about a new shiny e-commerce strategy like “competitive pricing strategy” and your first thought is to implement it right away.

 Take careful consideration to your business model and your current pricing whether this could be a viable option for your business!

 Have you ever used competitive pricing?
-How did it go, share your experience by leaving us a comment below.
+Share your experience by leaving us a comment below.